# Copyright (c) 1996, by Sun Microsystems, Inc. # All rights reserved. # # #ident "@(#)ses.conf 1.1 97/02/10 SMI" # name="ses" parent="sf" target=15; name="ses" parent="SUNW,pln" port=0 target=15; name="ses" parent="SUNW,pln" port=1 target=15; name="ses" parent="SUNW,pln" port=2 target=15; name="ses

-ioctl(9E) calls may be issued to ses to determine the state of the enclosure and to set parameters on the enclosure services device.
+ioctl(9E) calls can be issued to ses to determine the state of the enclosure and to set parameters on the enclosure services device.

 No ses driver properties are defined.
 Use the ses.conf file to configure the ses driver.